-- 2.3 Disagreement with the academic judgement of the assessors cannot amount to mitigating circumstances.
-Academic judgement means the professional and scholarly knowledge and expertise which the assessors have drawn on to reach a decision about a candidate's performance in an assessment. - 2.4 A candidate who considers that their performance is likely to be affected by mitigating circumstances as described in 2.1(c) which arise before the assessment window is normally expected to withdraw from the assessment and sit it at a later date.
-Candidates in this position should refer to the SQE Assessment Terms and Conditions.
-A mitigating circumstances claim made in respect of circumstances existing before the assessment will not usually be accepted or considered, unless a candidate is able to clearly evidence why they attempted the assessment and signed the 'fit to sit' declaration. - 2.5 Where mitigating circumstances arise the candidate must report the mitigating circumstances to an invigilator as soon as possible and at the latest before leaving the venue. - 2.6 Candidates reporting mitigating circumstances during an assessment will not normally be allowed any additional time to complete an assessment unless an error of process on the part of Kaplan SQE or the test centre has denied them the full time to complete the assessment and it is practicable to allow additional time. - 2.7 Ongoing medical conditions and other disabilities that affect candidates do not fall within mitigating circumstances as defined by this Policy.
+- 2.8 Where mitigating circumstances arise during the assessment the candidate must report the mitigating circumstances to an invigilator as soon as possible and at the latest before leaving the venue. - 2.9 Candidates reporting mitigating circumstances during an assessment will not normally be allowed any additional time to complete an assessment unless an error of process on the part of Kaplan SQE or the test centre has denied them the full time to complete the assessment and it is practicable to allow additional time. - 2.10 Ongoing medical conditions or disabilities that affect candidates do not fall within mitigating circumstances as defined by this Policy.
 Arrangements for meeting the needs of candidates who have ongoing conditions and/or a disability are dealt with according to the SQE Reasonable Adjustments Policy.
 We do recognise however, that there may be circumstances when a candidate may experience specific difficulties related to their condition during an assessment, which may need to be considered under this Policy (for example a flare-up).
 Where this occurs, the candidate should submit a Mitigating Circumstances claim.
 When assessing that claim, the Assessment Board will be entitled to also consider the reasonable adjustments that were put in place during the assessment.